TwoFeetUp/Dashboard-nextfrontend-template/README.md

-# Olympisch Stadion AI Assistants
+# AI Assistant Template

-This is a Next.js project for Olympisch Stadion AI Assistants platform.
+This is a Next.js project for AI assistant platforms.

 ## Getting Started